RobLoach/raylib-pi-simulation/README.md

 # Pi Simulation with raylib

 This is my attempt at calculating Pi using a method [discussed by YouTuber 3Brown1Blue](https://www.youtube.com/watch?v=6dTyOl1fmDo) with [raylib](https://www.raylib.com/) and [Physac](https://github.com/victorfisac/Physac).
+It's borked.

 ## Compilation

-This uses

 ### Desktop